SchulzLab/RAPID/docs/Installation.rst

     conda create --name <name> rapid=0.2=pl5.22.0_3

 This command creates an environment for RAPID v0.2, build pl5.22.0_3.
+We advise to use conda environment based approach, as this would not disturb your exisiting installations, and use only the compatible versions of dependencies.

 If you wish to test the installation, download the testData folder from the git repository `RAPID <https://github.com/SchulzLab/RAPID>`_.